ibm-cloud-docs/AnalyticsEngine/index.md

 -	**9443**: this is the Admin port.

- The Ambari UI Console and APIs are exposed at port 9443 (`https://xxxxx-mn001.<region>.ae.appdomain.cloud:9443`).
+ The Ambari UI console and APIs are exposed at port 9443 (`https://xxxxx-mn001.<region>.ae.appdomain.cloud:9443`).
 -	**8443**: cluster services like Hive, Spark, Livy, Phoenix, and so on are made available for programmatic consumption through the Knox gateway on port 8443

 -	**22**: the cluster itself is accessible via SSH at standard port 22.